ivan-hc/VirtualBox-appimage/README.md

 ```
 chmod a+x ./*.AppImage
 ```
-3. Run it, do this the first time from terminal, since the internal "Conty" script may detect if you need Nvidia drivers for your GPU
+3. Run it
 ```
 ./*.AppImage
 ```
-this may need seconds before you can use VirtualBox.
+NOTE, if you use the Conty-based release, run the first time from terminal, since the internal "Conty" script may detect if you need Nvidia drivers for your GPU (this may need seconds before you can use VirtualBox).
+The Junest-based release have no hardware accelleration at all.

 This AppImage does NOT require libfuse2, being it a new generation one.